leonardtschora/leonardtschora.github.io/_pages/experience.md

 {% include base_path %}

-Power Market Data Analyst 2019-2024
+Power Market Machine Learning Engineer 2019-2024
 ======
-* Working within the [elmy](https://elmy.fr/) trading team :
+* Working within the [ELMY](https://elmy.fr/) trading team :
   * Building Machine Learning models for predicting the Day-Ahead market prices
   * Direct link with the traders and access to market indicators
   * Developing high-quality tools in a fast-paced environement